M4tiz/tictactoe/README.md

 (**) Hayai print too much redundant information

 (*) because of Code redundancy.
-Most people will use the lastest working version which means there is no need for each projects to have their own gtest(or else) repo (10 projects = 10 identical copies of gtest ?
-Noway)
+Most people will use the latest working version which means there is no need for each projects to have their own gtest(or else) repo (10 projects = 10 identical copies of gtest ?
+Noway.
+But it does make a lot of pain go away)

 # Configuration